keiwsh/blog/README.md

 ## Technologies Used

 - Hosted with Netlify
+- Personal Domain bought with Hostpoint
-- Built using AstroJS
+- Built using Astro

 ## TODO
-Host blogfolio on personal domain.
+Add Dark Mode
+Add more Social-Links